ColinEberhardt/karting-data-tracker/upload/README.md

 # Tyre Data Upload Script

-This script reads the CSV file `Logbook - Tyres.csv` and uploads the data to your Firestore database.
+This directory contains scripts for uploading and updating data in your Firestore database.

+## Scripts

+- **upload-tyres.js** - Uploads tyre data from CSV
+- **upload-sessions.js** - Uploads session data from CSV
+- **update-sessions-weather.js** - Updates all sessions with historical weather data

 ## Setup